FAQs on Price Gouging

 What if a seller increased the price of a good or service because the seller’s costs of providing the good or service increased?

 If the seller can prove that the increased price is directly attributable to increases in the cost of labor or materials needed to provide the good or service, the seller may not be liable under the statute.
+It's important to note that manufacturers, wholesalers, and distributors must also comply with the statute when selling covered goods or services to a retailer.

 How does the statute affect rental housing?